Jaydee8652/EspressoBatch/README.md

 Displays the current slurm queue, determines the number of previously batched calculations, and then presents the user with 3 processes to run.
 Any combination of these processes can be run through an integer input.
 ```
  - 1:
 Append the refcode of all local input directories to a .csv stored locally / on github

+Input directories are produced by qe_cif2cell.py

  - 2:
 Extract data from local summary files and update a .csv stored locally / on github
 Intended to be run after a series of calculations have finished, inclusion in the workflow here allows the previous
 batch to be processed when a new one is requested.

 Summary files are produced at the end of an sbatch calculation by 'post_processing.py'

  - 3:
 References and updates a .csv stored locally / on github to submit requests to slurm.
+Created 'REFCODE_batch.txt' to store the time and location of the batch.
 Will only run calculations not flagged as previously batched.

- Batches 'batchCount' every run to avoid requesting too many resources at once. 'batchCount' by default is the number of calculations that would lead to a slurm queue length of 16.
+Batches 'batchCount' every run to avoid requesting too many resources at once.
+'batchCount' by default is the number of calculations that would lead to a slurm queue length of 16.

- Displays the final slurm queue
+Displays the final slurm queue once batching is complete

  - 0:
 "Speed dial" for all processes in sequence
  ```

  It should be noted that if 2 and 3 attempt to modify a refcode not in the .csv they may crash, user discression is advised.